SkylineCommunications/dataminer-docs/develop/part6Ttools/TOODriverPassportPlatform/TOODriverPassportPlatform.md

 # Skyline Driver Passport Platform

 > [!IMPORTANT]
-> This section might include some information which is only applicable to Skyline employees and/or links which are only accessible to Skyline employees.
+> This section might include some information that is only applicable to Skyline employees and/or links that are only accessible to Skyline employees.

 The Skyline Driver Passport Platform allows you to schedule remote installations of a DMAPP and will measure the performance impact.
 You can define and create any test; the only requirement is that the test should be included in a DMAPP or DMT and the intent should be to obtain performance KPIs from that test.